 It is located at Tamaudi square which lies on the eastern side of the main square.

-This is one of the only two five-storied pagoda temple found in the Valley.
+This is one of the only two five-storied pagoda temples found in the Valley.
 The temple stands on a five-stepped plinth, which is approached by a stone-paved stairway.
 On each plinth level of the stairway is a pair of large stone statues on either side of the stairs.

 It is mentioned that the residents of Chaling, Jitpur, Bageshwari, Sankhu, Jhaukhel, Changu, Gokarna, Panauti and other places have also helped in the construction of this temple.
 In the absence of good relations with the states of the valley, King Bhupatindra Malla built this temple as soon as possible to demonstrate his power and invited all the people of Bhaktapur and the kings of the neighboring states to the Party.
 It is said that The party was attended by about 23,000 people, which was four times the number of Bhaktapur residents.